enkidevs/curriculum/mongodb/intro/aggregation-iii/aggregation-with-accumulators-ii.md

 ---
 ## Practice

-Fill in the missing code to group all documents in the `pokemon` collection by their `type`, and find the min and max power level of each type and output them in fields called `minPower` and `maxPower`.
+Fill in the missing code to group all documents in the `pokemon` collection by their `type`, and find the min and max power level of each type and output them in fields called `lowestPower` and `highestPower`.

 ```javascript
 db.pokemon.aggregate([